stellarflux12/verilog/Mips32_pipeline/Readme.md

 # Design of 5-stage Pipelined MIPS32 RISC Processor
+## Verified for Fibonacci series
 ## Pipelined Datapath
 ![image](https://github.com/user-attachments/assets/6bcc50d2-b16f-4025-8f28-02a7c1447673)

+## Tools : Xilinx Vivado
 ## Stages of the Pipeline

 1. **Instruction Fetch (IF)**: The instruction is fetched from memory.